tomatillodesign/beer-notes/README.md

 ## To Do's

+- Upon loading, if user is already logged in, go straight to the Tabs
+- Main Beer view, add transition/animations for smooth switching
 - ~~Persist state with Firebase~~
-- Add authentication/security to Firebase
+- ~~Add authentication/security to Firebase~~
-- Allow new users to sign up and create their own log
+- ~~Allow new users to sign up and create their own log~~

 ## Possible Refinements

-- Main Beer view, add transition/animations for smooth switching
 - ~~Main Beer view, add sorting by Rating (heart, thumbs up, etc.)~~
 - ~~Main Beer view, ensure that sorting also happens when items are tied (eg sort all beers with 0 log entries alphabetically when "High Count" is selected)~~
 - ~~Main Beer view, persist the state of viewing (eg viewType: 'alphabetical')~~